Signaling game: Perfect Bayesian equilibrium

-If there are more types of senders than there are messages, the equilibrium can never be a separating equilibrium (but may be semi-separating).
+If there are more types of senders than messages, the equilibrium can never be a separating equilibrium (but maybe semi-separating).

 There are also hybrid equilibria, in which the sender randomizes between pooling and separating.

 Examples

 Reputation game

 In this game, the sender and the receiver are firms.
-The sender is an incumbent firm and the receiver is an entrant firm.
+The sender is an incumbent firm, and the receiver is an entrant firm.